dominiccoey/essays/elbo/index.md

 ### Statistical Physics
 #### Variational Statistical Mechanics
-[Some physical systems](https://en.wikipedia.org/wiki/Canonical_ensemble) are well described by the [Boltzmann distribution](https://en.wikipedia.org/wiki/Boltzmann_distribution), which specifies the probability of a state $i \in \\{1,\ldots,M\\}$ as
+[Some physical systems](https://en.wikipedia.org/wiki/Canonical_ensemble) are well described by the [Boltzmann distribution](https://en.wikipedia.org/wiki/Boltzmann_distribution), which specifies the probability of a state $z_i$ for $i \in \\{1,\ldots,M\\}$ as

 $$
 p_i=\frac{1}{Z} \exp\left(-  \varepsilon_i \right)  = \frac{ \exp\left(-  \varepsilon_i \right) }{ \displaystyle \sum_{j=1}^{M} \exp\left(- \varepsilon_j \right) }.
 $$

-The normalizing constant $Z$ is known as the "partition function", and $\varepsilon_i$ is the energy of state $i$.[^4] Energy in any given state $z_i$ is a known system-specific function $E$, called the Hamiltonian: $\varepsilon_i = E(z_i)$.
+The normalizing constant $Z$ is known as the "partition function", and $\varepsilon_i$ is the energy of state $z_i$.[^4] Energy in any given state $z_i$ is a known system-specific function $E$, called the Hamiltonian: $\varepsilon_i = E(z_i)$.
 The partition function plays a critical role in determining the physical behavior of the system, but may take impractically long to compute if the number of system states $M$ is enormous.

 This is where ELBO comes in.
 We write the log joint "density" of the ELBO as $\log p(x,z) = -E(z)$.
 Note for this application there are no $x$'s.
-Then the "marginal likelihood", obtained from summing over states $z$, is exactly the partition function!
+Then the "marginal likelihood", obtained from summing over states $z_i$, is exactly the partition function!
 With a tractable model $q(z)$ of the distribution of system states, we can find a lower bound on the log partition function by maximizing the ELBO.
 The optimization will often involve variational methods.
 The negative ELBO is the called the variational free energy, and the negative log partition function is called the Helmholtz free energy.
 As in the [variational Bayes](#variational-bayes) case above, if $z$ is vector-valued, a common approach is to make $q$ tractable via the _mean-field_ assumption, according to which the component elements are independent.

 See [here](https://ml4physicalsciences.github.io/2019/files/NeurIPS_ML4PS_2019_92.pdf) for more on the equivalence between the ELBO and variational methods in physics.